sduhoulab/SpaBEAT/docs/source/index.rst

 .. note::

-   This documentation corresponds to the revised manuscript.
+   This project is released under the MIT License.

 **SpaBEAT** is a reproducibility framework that systematically defines and benchmarks **batch effects in spatial transcriptomics (ST)**.